Principles of air quality management

 Particular types of service/retail outlet such as hairdressing salons, dry cleaning outlets, and restaurants can release overpowering smells which often cause nuisance impact to neighbouring residents and workers.

-It is estimated that around 5.5m UK buildings contain asbestos, which before the health impacts were known, was considered to be the perfect fire retardant material.
-Asbestos can therefore be found in many existing building components including cladding, insulation, flue-pipes and storage heaters.
+Before the health impacts were known, Asbestos was considered to be the perfect fire retardant material.
+It can therefore be found in many existing building components including:

 Asbestos has long been prohibited from any building works and asbestos management and removal is highly regulated.
 More information can be found on the Healthy and Safety Executive website.